amd/ryzen-ai-documentation/docs/inst.rst

 Installation Steps
 ~~~~~~~~~~~~~~~~~~

-Using a conda environment (Anaconda or Miniconda) is recommended for the installation.
+The installation process is recommended using a conda environment (Anaconda or Miniconda).

 Start a conda prompt.
 In the conda prompt, create and activate an environment for the rest of the installation process.